daedaleanai/reqtraq/testdata/TestValidateCheckReqReferencesMarkdown/TEST-137-SRD.md

 ### REQ-TEST-SWH-1 [OK] Good

 This is just a test.
-This text does not mean anything.
+This text does not mean anything, but must contain SHALL.

 ###### Attributes:
 - Rationale: This is just a test.
 This text does not mean anything.